Correct a marriage or civil partnership registration

-A legal record can only be corrected by making a formal application and paying the statutory fee of £90.
+A legal record can only be corrected by making a formal application and paying the statutory fee.
 Marriage or civil partnership register entries must be referred for approval by the Registrar General.

 In order to apply for a correction, an application form needs to be completed stating what the error is and how it was made.

 Documentary evidence showing the correct information will need to be produced in order for the correction to be authorised.
 Information on what will be accepted as documentary evidence can be found in the guidance notes.